aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 3 - Reeking Pods

 Posted Notes, and Public Bills
-1 - Looking for work!
+1 - Looking for work! -- MISSING
 2 - A New Flavor from the North!
-3 - Heroes Abound!
+3 - Heroes Abound! -- MISSING
 4 - Dear Friend...

 ## Tales of Reekwater